 We had over a year of expertly facilitated skill-building and exploration for both Thomas, my family, and the team of friends and supporters around Thomas to help grow our ability to support him as a Decision-Maker.

-Signing the SDMA: For most Decision-Makers, their family, and Supporters, this is a time to celebrate—the work everyone has put in and the Decision-Maker’s growth—and affirm the process they have collectively put into place, a process that intends to serve the Decision-Maker throughout their life.
+Signing the SDMA: For most Decision-Makers, their family, and Supporters, this is a time to celebrate—the work everyone has put in and the Decision-Maker’s growth—and affirm the process they have collectively put into place, a process that is intended to serve the Decision-Maker throughout their life.